Talent Development Programme

 One aspect of our bid was to offer a new Talent Development Programme (TDP) that would build on over twenty years of success in delivering sports scholarships to elite student athletes.

-The TDP will work across the following three levels to provide support to students who choose to study at our Edinburgh Campus.
+The TDP will work across the following three levels to provide support to students who are UK residents who choose to study at our Edinburgh Campus.

 Level One - International athletes

 Support is available to athletes who are competing at Commonwealth, World and Olympic standard to balance their training and study.
 Individuals who meet this criteria will already be involved in a performance programme within the respective national governing body.

 Support includes academic flexibility, funding, facility membership and access to key staff.

 Heriot-Watt will work with national governing bodies to develop a competitive and challenging training environment for our students.
 Athletes will be nominated by their respective national governing body Performance Coach (or equivalent) having already shown the necessary commitment to developing their talent.